(Award available for year: Bachelor of Arts)

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- qualities and transferable skills necessary for employment related to the area(s) studied;- skills necessary for the communication of information;- skills necessary for the exercising of personal responsibility and decision making.
+Students will have had the opportunity to acquire, as defined in the modules specified for the programme:> Qualities and transferable skills necessary for employment (communication both written and verbal, problem solving, teamwork, ability to assess arguments, ability to construct and defend their own view, ability to work independently, and use of IT);> Skills necessary for the exercising of personal responsibility (learning to learn, self management, awareness of their own strengths and weaknesses, strategies to improve their skills).